We’ve all heard that we should get the flu vaccine each year, but what’s in it? And how does it work? Keep reading to find out.

 How does the flu shot work?

 What if it’s later in the season and you still haven’t gotten your shot?
 Don’t worry — you’ve still got time.
 “Geisinger still offers flu shots through March,” says Dr. Martin.
-“And this year, with COVID-19 to worry about, it’s more important than ever to get one.
-You certainly don’t want to catch both viruses at once.
+“And with COVID-19 continuing to spread, it’s once again important to be vaccinated against both viruses.
+You certainly don’t want to catch both at once.
 Protect yourself where you can.”

 Each year, researchers determine which strains of the flu virus are the most likely to occur during the upcoming season and the vaccines are designed accordingly.
 “Most flu vaccines protect against four types of viruses,” explains Dr. Martin.
 “An influenza A (H1N1) virus, an influenza A (H3N2) virus and two influenza B viruses.”